 Delta Community Credit Union is committed to improving the financial lives of its members.
 Programs like the HBCU Scholarship and our annual Delta Community Scholarship were created to help members with early financial milestones like going to college.
-Additionally, we are proud to offer products like free Savings and Checking Accounts to meet your financial needs during this important time of your life.
+Additionally, we are proud to offer products like free Savings and Checking Accounts to meet our members' needs during this important time in their lives.

 How to Enter

-To enter, visit V-103's website to submit a 250 word (or less) nomination for a deserving student that attends, or plans to attend, a Georgia HBCU telling us why the student deserves or needs this scholarship.
-You may also nominate yourself.
-Submissions must be received by 12:00 p.m. on October 29, 2021.
+Visit V-103’s website to submit a 250 word nomination for a deserving student that attends, or plans to attend, one of the nation’s HBCUs telling us why the student deserves or needs this scholarship.
+You may also nominate yourself!
+Submissions must be received by 12:00 p.m.
+ET on April 30, 2022.

 For other scholarship opportunities at Delta Community, please visit our Scholarships page.

-Each quarter, a scholarship for $2,500 will be awarded to one student.
-Scholarships will be awarded in March, June, September and November 2021.
+Twice a year, a scholarship for $5,000 will be awarded to two students.
+Scholarships will be awarded in May and November 2022.

-- Current undergraduate students at any of Georgia's Historically Black Colleges and Universities (HBCUs)
+- Current undergraduate students at any of the nation's HBCUs

-- Graduating high school seniors who have received an official acceptance letter to a Georgia HBCU
+- Graduating high school seniors who have received an official acceptance letter to an HBCU

-Delta Community Credit Union will select one winner each quarter from among the most compelling submissions.
-Winners will be chosen after the contest period ends.
-Winners will be contacted by a representative from Delta Community and announced by V-103 on-air within 7 days after each contest period.
+Delta Community Credit Union will select two winners each entry period from among the most compelling submissions.
+Winners will be chosen after the contest period ends and will be contacted by a representative from Delta Community.
+Winners will be announced by V-103 on-air after each contest period.

 Congratulations to our HBCU Scholarship Award Winners